 - Then simply add all ingredients in your food processor.
 Pulse until the salsa is the consistency you’d like.
 Depending on what you’re using it for, chunky or thin is your choice.

-Everything!
+Try it on everything!
 It’s basically just a different flavor profile than your favorite red tomato salsa.
+Thick in texture you could almost consider this a pico de gallo.

 Besides a dip for tortilla chips, here are some recipe I’ve used this green salsa for: